sheafui/components/posts/livewire-and-alpine-data-binding-the-pattern-sheaui-uses.md

 The `?.` operator is **crucial** for graceful degradation:

-- ✅ Not every component uses `x-model`
+-  Not every component uses `x-model`
-- ✅ Prevents crashes when APIs don't exist
+-  Prevents crashes when APIs don't exist
-- ✅ Allows the same code to work in all three scenarios

 **Without it:** Your component would crash when used without `x-model`.
 **With it:** Everything just works!